pmndrs/zustand/readme.md

 ## Then bind your components, and that's it!

-Use the hook anywhere, no providers needed.
+Use the hook anywhere, no providers are needed.
 Select your state and the component will re-render on changes.

 ```jsx
 function BearCounter() {